-The Boston Bridges program will consist of 9 in-person meetings (once monthly from September to May) on the Hebrew College campus in Newton, MA.
+The Boston Bridges program will consist of 9 in-person meetings (once monthly from September to May) at the Walker Center for Ecumenical Exchange in Auburndale, MA.
 Each meeting will include an informal dinner (30-45 minutes), a leadership development presentation (45-60 minutes), and group discussion (45-60 minutes).
 Sessions will be led by Hebrew College faculty and staff, as well as outstanding religious, cultural, and civic leaders from the Greater Boston area.
 Fellows will also be invited to introduce each other to their respective religious communities in creative ways.

 This fellowship program is open to leaders with up to approximately five years of professional or significant volunteer experience in houses of worship, educational institutions, non-profit organizations, and health care facilities in the Greater Boston area (or from elsewhere in New England with permission from the program coordinator).